Managed SVN Hosting

 monthly

-SVN is a version control system (VCS) and manages files of all types and directories and all changes to them.
-This allows you to restore any version and track changes.
-Subversion is available centrally in the network for all users with appropriate authorizations.
+SVN is a version control system (VCS) that manages files and directories and tracks changes to them.
+This allows you to restore any version and audit changes.
+Subversion is centrally available on the network for all authorized users.

 Subversion, often abbreviated to SVN, is a version control system used to manage and track changes to files and directories.
-Here are some main features and use cases:
+Here are the main features and use cases:

 Version control: SVN allows you to track every change to files and directories.
 This allows you to revert to previous versions at any time.